SCB LEGAL

 Grounds of Divorce In Australia, there is the principle of no-fault divorce.
 In order to be able to apply for divorce, one person does not have to have done wrong by the other.
 The only Grounds of Divorce in Australia, is that the marriage has irretrievably broken down, that the parties were married for more than two years and that the parties have been separated for 12 months.
 Where a couple have been married for less than two years, a Counselling Certificate must be filed.

-Guardian Sometimes also referred to as a Litigation Guardian or Case Guardian.
+Guardian In the context of family law mattrs, a Guadian is sometimes also referred to as a Guardian ad Litem, Litigation Guardian or Case Guardian.
 A guardian is a representative for another person who cannot adequately represent themselves in the Family Law Court.
-A guardian may be required when there is a question about their capacity to understand the consequences of the proceedings or to understand the legal advice being given to them.
+A guardian may be required when there is a question about a persons capacity to understand the process involved or consequences of the proceedings or to understand the legal advice being given to them.

 Hague Convention A Treaty (agreement) in place between Australia and a number of other countries that allows for the lawful return of children wrongfully taken from a parent across international borders.
 It also allows for parents who are seeking contact with children internationally.